 Remember this course listing is provided as a snapshot of classes that might be of interest to you as an SoC student and is not meant to substitute for the listings in CAESAR or consultation with your advisor.
 In fact, there are often changes made on the CAESAR listings right up until registration and sometimes even after.
 Additionally, not all pre-requisites have been listed for all classes because some course descriptions have not yet been posted.
 So, take a look and see what interests you and then make sure to check the CAESAR listing to confirm the class details.

 As always, if you have questions about your own degree progress or whether a class will count toward your major, minor, certificate or other additional program, make sure to check with your advisor.
 The advisor tab at the top of the Spotlight blog page will take you to their email address and contact information!

-Don’t forget: Pre-Registration for Fall Quarter 2014 begins on Monday, May 12th and ends Thursday, May 15th at 5:15 pm.
+Don’t forget: Pre-Registration for Winter Quarter 2015 begins on Monday, November 10th and ends Thursday, November 13th at 5:15 pm.
 Pre-registration and registration appointment times will be listed on your personal CAESAR account on Friday, May 9th, 2014.
-Regular Registration is the week of May 19th, 2014.
+Regular Registration is the week of November 17th, 2014.

 * If you click on the bookmark icon in the upper left corner of the pdf, you can easily navigate course topics.